Please note: the programme is subject to change

 John-Paul Marks, Permanent Secretary to the Scottish Government

-Chair: Andrew Kerr OBE, Chief Executive, Edinburgh City Council and Solace Scotland Branch Chair
+Chair: Andrew Kerr OBE, Chief Executive, Edinburgh City Council & Solace Scotland Branch Chair

 12:15 – 13:00